 Revenues are recorded on an accrual basis.
 Government transfers are recognized as revenue in the period during which the transfer is authorized and all eligibility criteria are met, except when and to the extent that the transfer stipulations give rise to an obligation that meets the definition of a liability.
-Transfers recognized in the period include operational costs, capital transfers for assets, and prepaid rehabilitation.
+Transfers recognized in the period include operational revenue from the Province of New Brunswick.